josejavierlop/city-route-ms/README.md

 - Swagger: Open Api specification.
 - JPA: ORM to manage database with an object oriented approach.
 - Mockito: Test framework for mock components.
+- Spring security: To securize endpoints

 I have used Feign to make calls between calculation MS and cities MS. It internally uses hystrix, riboon and eureka, however, hystrix fallback method not working, most likely due to some bug on hystrix or riboon.
 I didn't have time to further investigate this.
 Hystrix works well using another client like RestTemplate.

 ## How to run the example :

+API endpoints have basic security authentication.
+To access them you have to use following credentials:
+- User: "user"
+- Password: "password"

 Make sure you have DOCKER_HOST enviromental variable set with your docker host tcp://docker-host:docker-port, on windows my have to set a few more.

 ```sh